Ohio Learning Standards Alignment | Orbit Earth Expo

 3rd Grade

-Heat, electrical energy, light, sound and magnetic energy are forms of energy.
-There are many different forms of energy.
-Energy is the ability to cause motion or create change.
+3.PS.3 Heat, electrical energy, light, sound and magnetic energy are forms of energy.

 Back to the top